 13. The establishment of these principal fairways and the re-location of navigation buoys would better organize the marine traffic.
-It would further enhance navigational safety in the waters north of Lantau Island by the establishment of clearly defined fairways to govern the behavior of vessels navigating along, crossing or outside the fairways.
+It would further enhance navigational safety in the waters north of Lantau Island by clearly defining the behavior of vessels navigation along, crossing or outside the fairways.